-The Plymouth Whalers and Quicken Loans are proud to present the second year of the Veteran of the Game.
-At each Whalers home game, a United State Armed Forces veteran is honored at the ten minute mark of the 1st period, as Quicken Loans presents a $100 on his or her behalf to the USO.
+The Plymouth Whalers and Hantz Group are proud to present the 5th year of the Veteran of the Game.
+At each Whalers home game, a United State Armed Forces veteran is honored at the ten minute mark of the 1st period, as Hantz Group presents a $100 on his or her behalf to the Suits for Soldiers fund.
 In addition, each Veteran is interviewed during the 1st intermission on the Whalers television broadcast.
-Below you will find descriptions from the 2013-14 season Veterans of the Game, plus how to nominate a Veteran of the Game.
+Below you will find descriptions from the 2014-15 & 2013-14 season Veterans of the Game, plus how to nominate a Veteran of the Game.

 11/29/13: John, Joesph, James Burkart